 Segment definition

-The “flow_id” identifies to which RoE flow or group flow this segment belongs to.
-The “flow_id” may equal to an antenna carrier that is placed into separate RoE data packets/flows.

-The “lenSkip” and the “lenSegment” for the segment describe a bit field that precedes all containers within a segment.
-The bit field described by the “lenSkip” and the “lenSegment” are not meant for the RoE data packets/flows in a typical case and are likely to require additional control processing before being packetized into any RoE packets.
+The “.lenSkip” and the “.lenSegment” for the segment describe a bit field that precedes all containers within a segment.
+The bit field described by the “.lenSkip” and the “.lenSegment” are not meant for the RoE data packets/flows in a typical case and are likely to require additional control processing before being packetized into any RoE packets.
+The control data flows are processed by a dedicated entity this document calls as “control process”.

 Payload example

-Figure 6 illustrates how containers and segments relate to each other.
+Error!
+Reference source not found. illustrates how containers and segments relate to each other.
 The figure is just an example of many possible configurations.

 Figure 6 - relation between segments and containers

-In a case a container carries sample data in a form of I/Q components the samples shall be arranged and stored as shown in Figure 7.
+In the case when a container carries sample data in a form of I/Q components the samples shall be arranged and stored as shown in Figure 7.
 Effectively bits are stored in a network order (the most significant bit comes first) into the payload field, first the whole I component followed by the whole Q component of the antenna I/Q sample data stream.

-In the example one possible way to express 64 time 15 bits I/Q sample pairs as a one antenna carrier flow could be: RoE.numSegments=64, RoE.segment.lenSkip=0, RoE.segment.lenSegment=0, RoE.numContainers=1, RoE.container[0].ctrl=0, RoE.container[0].lenSkip=0, RoE.container[0].lenContainer=30 (i.e. 2*15 bit sample components) and RoE.container[0].modulo=0.
+In this example one possible way to express 64 time 15 bits I/Q sample pairs as a one antenna carrier flow could be: RoE.numSegments=64, RoE.segment.lenSkip=0, RoE.segment.lenSegment=0, RoE.numContainers=1, RoE.container[0].ctrl=0, RoE.container[0].lenSkip=0, RoE.container[0].lenContainer=30 (i.e. 2*15 bit sample components) and RoE.container[0].modulo=0.
 Note that the example assumes I/Q samples are not interleaved.
 No padding is required.

 If the payload is not I/Q sample data the same bit ordering, continuous storing and padding of bits shall still apply.

 Figure 7 – I/Q sample data container and bit ordering

+Control data and the control process

+If segments also contain control data, those are handled by a “control process” whose responsibility is to collect a reasonable amount of control data (based on the segment and container rules) before constructing a separate RoE control packet or other Ethernet packet (e.g. in a case of CPRI Fast C&M channel).
+The control process is responsible for meeting possible timing constraints on delivering control data within the required time frame.
+The behavior of the “control process” shall be defined by each mapper that makes use of the control data.

-RoE pkt_type 1000012 format (data packet with extended_header_space)
+RoE pkt_type 100001b format (data packet with extended_header_space)